-IPC Chapter 4 establishes the minimum number of required plumbing fixtures for the various group occupancies described in the IBC.
+International Plumbing Code® (IPC®) Chapter 4 establishes the minimum number of required plumbing fixtures for the various group occupancies described in the IBC.
 This will be discussed in further detail later in the following chapter.
-The International Residential Code requires each dwelling unit in detached one- and two-family dwellings and townhouses to be provided with sanitary and bathing facilities and kitchen facilities.
+The International Residential Code® (IRC®) requires each dwelling unit in detached one- and two-family dwellings and townhouses to be provided with sanitary and bathing facilities as well as kitchen facilities.
 The point here is that where plumbing fixtures are mandated, an approved means of waste discharge is required to which the fixtures shall be connected.
 Sanitary drainage systems shall be connected to a public sewer.
 Where a public sewer is not available, sanitary drainage shall be connected to a private sewage disposal system.
 In most cases, both public sewer utilities and private sewage disposal systems are regulated by state or local authorities.
-Where such regulations do not exist, the provisions of the International Private Sewage Disposal Code will apply where adopted locally.
+Where such regulations do not exist, the provisions of the International Private Sewage Disposal Code® (IPSDC®) will apply where adopted locally.
 There is an exception that allows waste water from bathing and laundry facilities to discharge to a subsurface landscape irrigation system or to an on-site nonpotable water reuse system.
 In both cases, you will want to verify that these options, although included in the code, are acceptable to local health regulations.
-On-site nonpotable water reuse systems will be addressed in Chapter 10.
+On-site nonpotable water reuse systems will be addressed in Chapter 10 of this book and Chapter 13 of the IPC.

 Wastes that are dangerous or damaging to the building drainage system or to the public or private sewage disposal system shall not be discharged into such systems.
 While some of those items that can be detrimental or dangerous are identified in the code, it is good to coordinate with the authority having jurisdiction for the public or private sewage disposal system, as well as for the handling and disposal of hazardous materials and fluids, should there be any questions.
-Certain wastes can be removed or captured by means of interceptors and separators, such as greases, oils and sand, and some chemical wastes can be further diluted prior to entry into the drainage system.
+Certain wastes can be removed or captured by means of interceptors and separators, such as greases, oils and sand, lint, hair and some chemical wastes can be further diluted prior to entry into the drainage system.

 Plumbing fixtures, devices and appliances that require the use of water for proper operation are required to be connected to the water distribution system of the structure, which is then connected to an approved source of water, either a public or private source.
 Generally, approved water sources will be by means of a public water utility.
-However, where a potable public water supply is not available, individual sources of potable water shall be used.
-Quite often an individual source of potable water is a private or community well.
-It is common for both public and private, or independent, potable water sources to be regulated by agencies or departments outside of the typical building department.
-For instance, many state and local health departments oversee potable water sources for properties and construction.
-These regulations will often include mandatory sup-
+However, where a potable public water supply is not available,